amitchell05/100-days-of-code/log.md

 **Thoughts**: This has been a weird day of self-reflection on my future.
 I need a detailed career development plan.

+### Day 41: October 2, 2020

+**Today's Progress**: After getting help from one of my CoderGirl instructors and a fellow classmate with the initializing my project, I finished my TypeScript exercise!
+I'm truly grateful for the support I have in CoderGirl.
+I'll be checking out The Net Ninja tutorials for more practice.
+It's been a rough week on in various ways, especially for my sleep schedule.
+I could only attend two virtual presentations at the nodejsday conference because it was an international one (it started at 2 am in my time zone).

+**Thoughts**: This weekend's plan: light coding, digital painting, self-care, errands, and SLEEP!!!
+Will it work out?
+I'm not sure, but I will try my best.

 ## Saved Example

 ### Day 1: June 27, Monday